CCG-ZGDV-INSTITUTE/ATCAT/README.md

-# Software Engineering and Agile Processes
+# Agile Transformation Coefficient Assessment Tool - ATCAT

 Software engineering is about specifying, developing, managing, and evolving software systems [1].
 It uses computer science methods and theory together with cost-effective application concerns to solve difficult problems.
 To effectively produce a software product, software engineers carry out a set of activities that conduct a software process.